Skip to main content

 Provides a catalog of various online training courses for program operators participating in the CNPs.

-Provides individuals and organizations trainings on how to implement an organized healthy pantry program model and provide trauma-informed nutrition education at their sites.
+Provides trainings on how to implement a healthy pantry program with a trauma-informed approach.

 ServSafe Food Handler California web page External link opens in new window or tab.

-Provides training and certification for individuals performing any duties that involve the preparation, storage, or service of food in a food facility.
+Provides training and certification for individuals who prepare, store, or serve food in a food facility.

 Contact